TrevorPilley/phone-number-parser/CONTRIBUTING.md

 Firstly clone or fork the repository.

-There is a `build.ps1` to build, test, view code coverage and create a nuget package on Windows and a `build.sh` for those on macOS (not currently tested on Linux or Windows Subsystem for Linux but it may still work).
+There is a `build.ps1` to build, test, view code coverage and create a nuget package on Windows and a `build.sh` for those on macOS or Linux (Windows Subsystem for Linux but it may still work).

 ## Adding a new country